Altoprev extended-release tablets

 Brand Name: Altoprev

-Altoprev extended-release tablets is used for:
+Altoprev extended-release tablets are used for:

 Lowering high cholesterol and triglycerides in certain patients.
 It also increases high-density lipoprotein (HDL) ("good") cholesterol levels.
 It is used along with an appropriate diet.
 It is used in certain patients to reduce the risk of heart attack and chest pain caused by angina.
 It is also used to slow blood vessel blockage and to reduce the need for medical procedures to open blocked heart blood vessels.
 It may also be used for other conditions as determined by your doctor.